 - Take a Festival Programme from the box and write “Registrar's copy” on the cover (if not already done).
 Place it on the Registrar's desk for reference.
 This is not to be used to check in the participants (use the Class Sheets, which have the most up-to-date information), but as an easy reference/overview of the spacing of the classes.

 - Place the Cash Box on the Registrar's desk, open it and remove the Festival Admission Passes (both day passes and festival passes), the day stamp and name tag stickers.
 Place the Donation “fish bowl” in a conspicuous location and “seed” it with a $1 and a $2 coin from the Cash Box float.
 Complete a name tag sticker for yourself and place it on your clothing in an appropriate location.
 Ask the Secretary to do the same.
 Set the day stamper to the current date and test on the inside cover of the Registrar's copy of the Festival Programme.

-- Pull out the current shift's folders with the day sheets and adjudication sheets.
+- Pull out the current shift's folders with the Class Sheets and adjudication sheets.
 These are marked with not only the date but the class start time.
 Keep them on the desk in order by time in case participants arrive early – they will be easier to locate.

 - Retrieve the Cash Box from the designated location as per the Venue Information Sheet.